 To drop a class, students must talk with their CGS advisor and fill out a drop/add (course adjustment) form.
 It must be signed by the class professor (CGS classes only) and the student’s advisor.
-Drop/add forms are available in the Student Services office in CGS Room 211.
+Drop/add forms are available online and in the Student Services office, CGS Room 211.
 They should be submitted with signatures to Room 211.

 Important Considerations about Dropping Courses

-- Withdrawing from a course renders the student ineligible for the Dean’s List for that semester, and for CGS merit scholarships.
+- Withdrawing from a course renders the student ineligible for the Dean’s List and Dean’s Circle for that semester, and for CGS merit scholarships.

 - When a student withdraws from a class, he or she must discuss with an academic advisor how it affects the student’s eligibility to continue into the junior year from CGS and graduation from BU.